Web Security

 We can summarize the whole idea of Risk-based testing in a few points:

-• it starts at the early beginning.
-We try to define the most dangerous threats and with this knowledge we try to prepare proper plans for testing.
+It starts at the early beginning.
+We try to define the most dangerous threats.
+With this knowledge, we try to prepare proper plans for testing.

-• as it accompanies us during the whole development process, it’s very helpful in reducing the likelihood of defects and creating working workarounds (and test them as well).
+As it accompanies us during the development process, it helps reduce the likelihood of defects and create working workarounds (and testing them).

-• allows us to define what threats are the most dangerous to us and which ones we still have to work on.
+Define the most dangerous threats to us and which ones we still have to work on.

 Most common type of attacks

-While XSS works on the client side, the SQL Injection uses databases.
-SQL Injection attack uses the form system in order to manipulate the data.
-Let’s say your query look like this:
+While XSS works on the client side, SQL Injection uses databases.
+SQL Injection attack uses the form system to manipulate the data.
+Let’s say your query looks like this:

 DELETE FROM Users WHERE id = '$_GET['id']'